tonbo12345/fingerprintapp-privacy-policy/README.md

 We may update this privacy policy from time to time.
 We will notify you of any changes by posting the new policy on this page.

 ## Contact Us
-If you have any questions about this privacy policy, please contact us at: [Your Contact Email]
+If you have any questions about this privacy policy, please contact us at: [tkbdev06@gmail.com]